dlbbld/clean-chess/README.md

 ```

 #### Pawn walls
-Both players cannot mate in pawn walls, so they are dead positions.
+Pawn walls are blocked positions, both players cannot mate and cannot make progress, so they are dead positions.
 They are not detected
 by most common chess APIs.
 [Game](https://lichess.org/c3ew66ZV#123)